pheianox/jbcn/README.md

 ## Examples
 ### Basic example
-The idea is to pass a decriptive object into the JBCN function.
+The idea is to pass a decriptive object into the jbcn function.
 After that, it will filter those class names out based on their valies.
 If the class name value is falsy it'll to ignore it.
 ```js
 // Import jbcn module
 const jbcn = require("jbcn");